Rhubarb Sour Cream Coffee Cake (Old-Fashioned Recipe)

 An image showing the ingredients for a rhubarb sour cream cake including flour, sugar, butter, salt, rhubarb and many others in glass prep bowls.

-See recipe card for quantities.
+See the recipe card below for exact measurements and full instructions.

 How to make a Rhubarb Sour Cream Coffee Cake